 Tarzan

 By 1950, Lubbers shared a studio with Stan Drake and John Celardo, and switched from comic books to newspaper comics.
 He was employed by United Feature Syndicate, where he initially worked on the 'Tarzan' newspaper comic from July 1950 through August 1954.
 He succeeded Nick Cardy on the daily strip, and Burne Hogarth on the Sunday page.
-Lubbers admitted on a later date that he was only familiar with cartoonist Hal Foster and movie actor Johnny Weissmuller's work with the jungle hero, and never read any of Edgar Rice Burroughs' original novels.
+Lubbers later admitted he was only familiar with cartoonist Hal Foster and movie actor Johnny Weissmuller's work with the jungle hero, and never read any of Edgar Rice Burroughs' original novels.
 He and writer Dick Van Buren managed to fill their stories with a lot of action, jungle animals, colorful backgrounds and exotic girls.
-'Tarzan' was continued by Lubbers' studio mate John Celardo in 1954, and Lubbers moved on to work with Al Capp.
+In 1954, 'Tarzan' was continued by Lubbers' studio mate John Celardo.

-Bob Lubbers additionally drew the newspaper comic based on Leslie Charteris' antihero 'The Saint' for the New York Herald-Tribune during a couple of months in 1959, succeeding John Spranger.
+During a couple of months in 1959, Lubbers additionally drew the newspaper comic based on Leslie Charteris' antihero 'The Saint' for the New York Herald-Tribune, succeeding John Spranger.
 He did ghost work on several strips for King Features Syndicate, such as John Cullen Murphy's 'Big Ben Bolt', and Frank Godwin's 'Rusty Riley' after the latter had passed away in 1959.
-In March 1960 he succeeded Mel Graff as writer and artist of the 'Secret Agent X-9' detective comic, which had been originally created by Alex Raymond and Dashiell Hammett in 1934.
-Lubbers drew the comic as "Bob Lewis", and was succeeded by Al Williamson in January 1967.
+In March 1960, he succeeded Mel Graff as writer and artist of the 'Secret Agent X-9' detective comic, originally created by Alex Raymond and Dashiell Hammett in 1934.
+Lubbers drew the comic under the pseudonym "Bob Lewis", and was succeeded by Al Williamson in January 1967.

 Robin Malone

-Lubbers then launched his own comic strip, in which he could fully showcase his talent for drawing sexy girls.
-The main character was the beautiful and voluptuous 'Robin Malone', and on 19 March 1967 the first strip was distributed through the News Enterprise Association.
+On 19 March 1967, Lubbers launched his own comic strip, in which he could fully showcase his talent for drawing sexy girls.
+The main character was the beautiful and voluptuous 'Robin Malone'.
+The series was distributed through the News Enterprise Association.
 Lubbers got assistance on the writing from Paul S. Newman (1967) and Stuart Hample (1967-1970), while Mike Peppe and Tex Blaisdell participated in the artwork during a couple of weeks.
 In a mix of exotic backgrounds, adventure and melodrama, Lubbers and his writers told the story of an independent career woman who had just lost her husband.
-By 1968 the comic changed its tone to more humorous and satirical storylines, although in 1969 the Sunday page returned to drama, when it shifted focus to Robin's secretary Jo.
+By 1968, the comic changed its tone to more humorous and satirical storylines, although in 1969 the Sunday page returned to drama, when it shifted focus to Robin's secretary Jo.

 Although Malone was presented as a strong independent woman, by modern standards the strip would be deemed sexist.
 Especially the 1968 storyline in which the villainess Victoria Eagle forces Robin to run for President probably alienated much of the female readership.
 The main goal of the "Femocratic" party is making men vote for it by having their wives threaten them with withdrawing their sexual favors.
 Despite Lubbers' talented artwork, 'Robin Malone' was not picked up by many papers.
 The final storyline involved the return from the dead of Robin's amnesia-suffering husband Mike.
 The strip of 11 March 1970 ended with Mike attacking Robin on a rooftop, which resulted in a major cliffhanger.
 An unidentified character falls down, but it was never revealed who he or she eventually was, since the syndicate had dropped the strip.
 Lubbers later admitted to researcher Tom Heintjes that the car pattern on the road contained a hidden message, revealing that Robin had indeed died together with her strip.
 It must be said however that the syndicate offered some alternate versions of this final strip to newspapers, which show Robin's survival.
 Other papers even printed rectifications clarifying that Mike died and Robin lived on happily ever after.